MicrosoftDocs/architecture-center/docs/data-guide/concepts/data-lake.md

 ## When to use a data lake

+Typical uses for a data lake include [data exploration](../scenarios/interactive-data-exploration.md), data analytics, and machine learning.

-A data lake may the data source for a data warehouse.
+A data lake can also act as the data source for a data warehouse.
 With this approach, the raw data is ingested into the data lake and then transformed into a structured queryable format.
 Typically this transformation uses an [ELT](../scenarios/etl.md#extract-load-and-transform-elt) (extract-load-transform) pipeline, where the data is ingested and transformed in place.
 Source data that is already relational may go directly into the data warehouse, using an ETL process, skipping the data lake.

-Other uses for a data lake include [data exploration](../scenarios/interactive-data-exploration.md), data analytics, and machine learning.

 Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and nonrelational data without transformation or schema definition.
 They are built to handle high volumes of small writes at low latency, and are optimized for massive throughput.